 Share lessons in Schoology using the Share button on the lesson title page

-All lessons feature a Share button located on the video title page and all mini-lessons feature a [Share Student Link] button to the bottom left of the video.
+All lessons feature a Share button located on the video title page.

-By clicking on either button, you will see a link designed for students that you can copy.
+By clicking this, you will see a link designed for students that you can copy.
 Learn more about what students will see when they access this link.

 Go to your Schoology account, choose one of your Courses and select the 'Add Materials' drop-down menu.
 There are two different ways you can assign a lesson: